binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 on top of that), the whole process is about _learning_.
 This means that there are no guarantees that the toolchain does not contain some subtle bugs that may break specific packages.
-Also, it is likely not as well optimized as it could and the output target code could be suboptimal.
+Also, it is likely not as well optimized as it could and output code could be suboptimal.
 You should definitely _not_ use it for anything serious.

 That being said, let's roll up our sleeves and start building.